beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Discord Demo.md

 Since this sample requires several resources, we do not host it ourselves.
 So, in order to access the sample we'll go set up a Discord account and setup the sample Discord bot:

 1. Log into your [Discord.dev](https://discord.com/developers/applications) account.
-2. Create an App and set aside its `AppId`.
+2. Create an App.
+Set aside its `AppId` in a notepad for future use.
+	1. Fill out General Information about your app.
-3. Provide general informations, there is no need for providing URLs at this moment.
+	2. No need for providing any of the URLs at the bottom of the General Information page.
-4. Go to App `Settings->OAuth2` and provide Redirects url: `http://127.0.0.1`.
+3. Go to App `Settings->OAuth2` and set the Redirects Url: `http://127.0.0.1`.
 Make sure that changes are saved.
-5. Go to App `Settings->Bot` and provide a Bot username.
-Set as true all **Privileged Gatyeway Intents**, esspecially the **Server Members Intent**.
+4. Go to App `Settings->Bot`.
+	1. Set a Bot username.
+	2. Set as true all **Privileged Gateway Intents**, especially the **Server Members Intent**.
-6. On the same page press the `Reset Token` button and set it asside (it will be required later on).
+	3. Press the `Reset Token` button and set it aside (it will be required later on).
-7. Go to App `Settings->Installation`, in `Install Link` select `Discord Provided Link`, copy and paste it into browser.
-Install it into server of choice.
+5. Go to App `Settings->Installation`.
+	1. In `Install Link` select `Discord Provided Link`, copy and paste it into browser.
+	2. Install the App into your Discord server of choice.
-8. Now open the Discord application.
-For our use case it would be useful to open `Settings->Advanced` and enable the `Developer Mode`.
+6. Now open the Discord application.
+	1. Open `Settings->Advanced` and enable the `Developer Mode` so that we can copy various Ids by right-clicking things in the UI.
-9. Right click on the server icon and select the option `Copy server ID` and set it asside.
+	2. Right click on the server icon and select the option `Copy server ID` and set it aside.
-10. Right click on the server icon and select `Settings->Roles`.
-Create the role that later on will be required for users.
+	3. Right click on the server icon and select `Settings->Roles`.
+	4. Create a `enabled-matchmaking` role.
-11. Right click on the role and select the option `Copy Role ID` and set it aside.
+	5. Right click on the role and select the option `Copy Role ID` and set it aside.

 Now, you'll need to configure a Beamable realm so you can use it.